kirixvelu/project-108/src/blog/article-140.md

 ---
-title: Financial Freedom is not Mortgage Slavery
+title: Mortgage Slavery Not A Financial Freedom
 description: Black slavery may have ended but slavery did not end but transformed into slavery of humanity
 date: 2022-11-26
 category: "justice"